Logarhythmic/Complex-Mappings/readme.md

-A jupyter notebook that visualizes how funcions with complex variables change.
+A jupyter notebook that visualizes how functions with complex variables change.
 One figure plots both the unchanged plane and the changed plane with a square being drawn on each.
 An interactive is included to manipulate the square's position.
 The next plots